3-story building collapses in India in heavy rain, kills 11

 3-story building collapses in India in heavy rain, kills 11New

-NEW DELHI (AP) — At least 11 people have been killed in the collapse of a three-story dilapidated building following heavy monsoon rains in the western Indian city of Mumbai.
+NEW DELHI (AP) — A three-story building has collapsed following heavy monsoon rains in the western Indian city of Mumbai, killing 11 people.
 Police said seven people were injured and rescuers were clearing the debris to find any residents possibly still trapped.
-Monsoon rains during the day flooded several parts of the city that is India’s financial and entertainment capital.
-Building collapses are common in India during the June-September monsoon season when heavy rains weaken the foundations of structures that are poorly built.
+Several parts of the city that is India’s financial and entertainment capital were flooded when 8 inches of rain fell in 12 hours.
+Roads, rail tracks and neighborhoods were left waterlogged.
+Building collapses are common in the Indian monsoon season when heavy rains weaken the foundations of poorly built structures.